rackspace/runway/docs/source/repo_structure.rst

 Directories as Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The same 2 modules from the above Git Branches as Environments structure can instead be stored in a normal single-branch git repo.
+The same two :ref:`modules<runway-module>` from the above `Git Branches as Environments`_ structure can instead be stored in a normal single-branch git repo.
 Each directory correlates with an environment (dev and prod in this example).

 Environment changes are done by copying the environments' contents between each other.
 E.g., promotion from dev to prod could be as simple as